sefinehtesfa34/Deep-Learning-In-Python/README.md

 Once you've defined the model and compiled it with a loss and optimizer you're ready for training.
 Train the network for 200 epochs with a batch size of 128.
 The input data is `X` with target `y`.
 <br>
-**This notebook is an exercise in the [Intro to Deep Learning](https://www.kaggle.com/learn/intro-to-deep-learning) course.
-You can reference the tutorial at [this link](https://www.kaggle.com/ryanholbrook/stochastic-gradient-descent).**

----